This is some text inside of a div block. This is some text inside of a div block. This is some text inside of a div block.

 Yes. deskbird includes built-in visitor management with pre-registration, automated invitations, self-check-in via tablet or kiosk, and host notifications through Teams.
 If managing external guests is part of your workflow, this difference matters.

 Only deskbird does.
 Skedda does not offer a native ticketing module. deskbird includes Workplace Ticketing, which lets employees report issues directly from the app they already use to book their desk.
-Facilities teams receive structured, trackable requests instead of scattered emails or chat messages.
-It's included in the platform, with no separate tool or integration required.
+Facilities teams receive structured, trackable requests instead of scattered emails or chat messages, included in the platform, with no separate tool or integration required.